 .

-Both callbacks accept a single db
+Both callbacks accept a transactional app

 Collections snapshot

+configuration without having to type it manually.
 Similar to the migrate create

-command, this will generate a new migration file in the
+will generate a new migration file in the

 pb_migrations